krakrukra/PocketAdmin/README.md

 /extra/fingerdb/ ------------------ contains OS fingerprint database
 /extra/kblayout/ ------------------ contains alternative keyboard layout files
 /extra/wikiPages/ ------------------ contains github wiki pages

 /extra/schematic_rev1_2.pdf ----------- pdf version of schematic
 /extra/firmware_rev1_2 ----------- precompiled firmware image for pocketadmin revision 1.2

 ## contact info

 if you have a problem / question / feature request, here are your options for contacting me:
 send me an email to krakrukra@tutanota.com
 create a new github issue, or use of the existing one called [general discussion](https://github.com/krakrukra/PocketAdmin/issues/1)
-use EEVBlog forum [post](https://www.eevblog.com/forum/oshw/pocketadmin-an-open-source-keystroke-injection-device-badusb/), dedicated to the project
-also, you can check out my [youtube channel](https://www.youtube.com/channel/UCpx3VbcqgMQ-Zv4x2wwBbzA)
+also, you can check out my [youtube channel](https://www.youtube.com/channel/UC8HZCV1vNmZvp7ci1vNmj7g)

 #### if you want to buy:
 openbazaar shop link (online whenever my PC is running):
 ob://QmeCrxkz8J1pvBx4nVE7EgZNkLfMftmKtz3dc5oo4bPgqr/store
 or, you can preview the store [here](https://openbazaar.com/store/QmeCrxkz8J1pvBx4nVE7EgZNkLfMftmKtz3dc5oo4bPgqr), if you do not have openbazaar app installed yet

-tindie shop link:
-ebay shop link: